10 Top Soft Skills in the Workplace (With Tips for Hiring)

 Interpersonal skills are the characteristics that make a team member trustworthy, pleasant to be around, and sensitive to the needs of others.
 They include empathy, patience, friendliness, and humility.
 Companies especially value interpersonal skills because candidates who have them make their team members happier to be at work and often serve as leaders when confronting challenges.
 They conduct themselves with concern for others and avoid any behaviours that could diminish the contributions of team members.

 7. Attention to detail skills

-Attention to detail skills are the abilities professionals use to remain aware, consistent, and accurate in fulfilling their responsibilities.
+Attention to detail is the ability professionals use to remain aware, consistent and accurate in fulfilling their responsibilities.
 When filling roles that require keen observation and analysis, finding candidates with proven attention to detail skills is often a top priority.
-Their ability to think critically, detect patterns, and perceive irregularities enables them to complete assignments free of errors.
+Their ability to think critically, detect patterns, and perceive irregularities enables them to complete assignments without errors.

 8. Work ethic